Feast of the Cross: Traditions

-According to Christian tradition, the True Cross was discovered in 326 by Saint Helena, the mother of the Roman Emperor Constantine the Great, during a immigration she made to Jerusalem.
+According to Christian tradition, the True Cross was discovered in 326 by Saint Helena, the mother of the Roman Emperor Constantine the Great, during a pilgrimage she made to Jerusalem.
 The Church of the Holy Sepulchre was then built at the site of the discovery, by order of Helena and Constantine.
 The church was dedicated nine years later, with a portion of the cross.
 One-third remained in Jerusalem, one-third was brought to Rome and deposited in the Sessorian basilica Santa Croce in Gerusalemme (Holy Cross in Jerusalem), and one-third was taken to Constantinople to make the city impregnable.

 The date of the feast marks the dedication of the Church of the Holy Sepulchre in 335.
 This was a two-day festival: although the actual consecration of the church was on 13 September, the cross itself was brought outside the church on 14 September so that the clergy and faithful could pray before the True Cross, and all could come forward to venerate it.

 Historically in Western Christianity, the Wednesday, Friday, and Saturday of the calendar week after the one in which the feast day occurs are designated as one of each year's four sets of Ember days.
 Until 1969, these ember days were a part of the liturgical calendar of the Roman Catholic Church.
 Organization of these celebrations in the ordinary form is now left to the decision of episcopal conferences in view of local conditions and customs.
 The ember days are still observed in the calendar of the Roman Rite's Extraordinary Form, the Anglican Ordinariate, and Western Orthodoxy.

-Liturgical Colours
+Liturgical colours

 Red is the usual liturgical color in churches that follow such traditions.

 In Western Christianity, red vestments are worn at church services conducted on this day.
-In the liturgy of the Roman Catholic church the readings in the Holy Mass for this day draw a comparison between the bronze serpent of Numbers 21, which was raised up on a pole so that all who looked upon it would be cured of the deadly poison of venomous snakes, and John 3: 14–15, "And just as Moses lifted up the serpent in the desert, so must the Son of Man be lifted up, so that everyone who believes in him may have eternal life."
-If the feast falls on a Sunday, its Mass readings are used instead of those for the occurring Sunday in Ordinary Time.

 The lectionaries of the Church of England (and other Anglican churches) and Western Rite Orthodoxy also stipulate red as the liturgical color for 'Holy Cross Day.'

 In Eastern Orthodox Churches that use various liturgical colors, red vestments are also worn.
 Yet in these Orthodox churches, the wearing of red continues for a week after the feast.